masurp/corona_analyses/README.md

 #### Will these figures be updated?

+!!!!!!!!!
+THE DATA ARE NO LONGER UPDATED ON THE JOHN HOPKINS UNIVERSIY DATA REPOSITORY !!!!!!!!

 Yes, I will update these figures every morning.
 The last update was made on 2020-03-24 07:55:11.
 The data of the John Hopkins University, however, are always updated at 23:59.
 What you see is hence the